-Wherever’s local to you, we’ve got a local instructor to suit!
-Our top areas in Redhill include:
+Wherever’s local to you, there is a local instructor to suit!
+The top areas in Redhill include:

 Earlswood, Doversgreen, Harley, Holmethorpe, Merstham, Nutfield, Reigate, Reigate Heath, Salfords, and White Bushes.